-This easy-to-bake chocolate cake is great with a cuppa.
-And you can freeze it - that's if there's any left over.
+This easy-to-bake chocolate hazelnut marble loaf is great with a cuppa.
+And you can freeze it – that’s if there’s any left over.

 - 150g (5oz) butter, softened

 - 150g (5oz) caster sugar

 - 3tbsp milk

 - 2 level tbsp cocoa